WICG/dbsc/DBSCE/Overview.md

 There are three artifacts that are generated during/after the device registration process, which are used to prove the device binding.
 These are the [binding key](#binding-key), the [attestation key](#attestation-key), and the [binding statement](#binding-statement).

-##### **Binding Key**
+##### Binding Key

 A _binding key_ is an asymmetric key pair that is used to bind an auth cookie.
 It is identified by a key ID and it is the responsibility of the browser to remember key ID mapping to _Local Key Helper_ and _RP_ and to use it for DBSC signatures and key management.
 As there could be multiple `devices` on a single physical device and or many device registration clients on a single device (mentioned [above](#device-registration-client)), the key mapping is expected to be managed by the Browser and the Local Key Helper.

 This **binding key** is the same as defined in the DBSC proposal [here](https://github.com/WICG/dbsc?tab=readme-ov-file#maintaining-a-session) and is expected to be cryptographically attested by the [attestation key](#attestation-key)which is created in a secure enclave (TPM or Keyguard) on the original device.
 However, please note that in the context of the DBSC proposal, the binding key validation is not guaranteed to be attack free, as it can be generated by malware, if the malware is present on the device.
-In the context DBSC(E), if the binding key is generated during the [device registration process in a clean room](#device-registration), it is protected from any malware trying to infilterate the session.
+In the context DBSC(E), however, as long as the [device registration process is executed with a clean room environment](#device-registration), binding key can be mapped to a specific device and the bound session is protected from any malware trying to infilterate it.

-##### **Attestation Key**
+##### Attestation Key

 An _attestation key_ is generated during the device registration process and has the following properties:

     1. It signs only the private/other keys that reside in the same secure enclave as the attestation key.
     2. It cannot sign any external payload, or if it signs, it cannot generate an output that can be interpreted as an attestation statement.

-Since the attestation key can be uploaded only once to the backend at the moment of device registration, in the clean room, and there is no need to change this key unless the device loses it (Could be due to key rotation or similar operations).
+The attestation key also can be uploaded only once to the backend at the moment of device registration, in the clean room, and there is no need to change this key unless the device loses it (Could be due to key rotation or similar operations).

 The **attestation key**, hence, can be used to attest that the **binding key** belongs to the same device as the attestation key, by signing the public part of the binding key (with the attestation key) and generating an **attestation statement**.
 Depending on the specific implementation, this **attestation statement** itself can be a **binding statement**, or it can be sent to an attestation service to produce the final binding statement.

-##### **Binding Statement**
+##### Binding Statement

 Additonal to the binding key, the local key helper also generates a _binding statement_, a statement that asserts the binding key was generated on the same device as the device key.
 Details on how this statement is issued are out of scope for this document.
 However, the validation of the binding statement is a key building block of the DBSC(E) protocol.